 The Board currently comprises six directors.
-All of the directors are non-executive directors and all of the directors were determined to be Independent.1
+All of the directors are non-executive directors and all of the directors as at 30 June 2024, including the Chair, were determined to be Independent.

-A statement as to which of the Company's directors were considered to be Independent as at 30 June 2022 and the factors relevant to that determination is set out in the 2022 Annual Report.
+A statement as to which of the Company's directors were considered to be Independent as at 30 June 2024 and the factors relevant to that determination is set out in the 2024 Annual Report.